maximecb/kavascript/README.md

 Features:
 - Syntax inspired by JS and C
-- Simple and minimalistic by design
+- Minimalistic by design
 - Top down recursive descent parser with support for infix expressions
 - No separation between parsing and tokenization/lexing
 - Source code is parsed into bytecode directly, without building an AST
 - Token-threaded, stack-based bytecode interpreter
+- Simple mark & sweep garbage collector

 Limitations:
-- This language has no GC and everything is passed by value
 - Currently has no arrays or objects

 ## Installation